How much is your Lake St. Clair Waterfront Home worth?

 Lake St. Clair stretches across 127 miles of shoreline, and every mile tells a different story.
 From the grand lakefront estates of Grosse Pointe Shores to the boater-filled canals of St. Clair Shores, from the open-water panoramas of Chesterfield Township to the laid-back charm of New Baltimore — choosing where to plant your flag on this lake is one of the most important decisions a waterfront buyer will make.

-I've spent a decade helping buyers and sellers navigate this market, and I can tell you with confidence: there is no single "best" neighborhood on Lake St. Clair.
+I’ve spent over two decades helping buyers and sellers navigate this market, and I can tell you with confidence: there is no single “best” neighborhood on Lake St. Clair.
 The right community depends entirely on your lifestyle, your budget, and what you want to look at out your back window every morning.

 This guide breaks down the top waterfront communities on Lake St. Clair — what makes each one distinctive, who it’s best suited for, and what you can expect to pay.
 Think of it as the insider’s orientation I wish every new buyer had before they started searching.